 What Makes Brain Teasers So Effective

-I’m sure I’m not the only one who loves that sense of accomplishment that comes with figuring out a brain teaser.
+I’m sure I’m not the only one who loves that sense of accomplishment that comes with figuring out challenging tasks.
 Students love that too.
-I’d love to say doing a dozen math problems gives that same feeling, but that isn't true for many students.
-Brain teasers are just more fun...besides, “teaser” sounds less intimidating than “problem.”
+I’d love to say doing a dozen math problems gives that same feeling, but that isn’t true for many students.
+Brain teasers are just more fun…besides, “teaser” sounds less intimidating than “problem.”

 How To Make It Content Specific

 Honestly, I don’t think there’s a right or wrong way to do this.
-As long as students are having fun and learning, you’ve incorporated brain teasers correctly.
-Professional Learning Board offers some great tips about incorporating brain teasers, such as:
+As long as students are having fun and learning, you’ve incorporated them correctly.
+However, Professional Learning Board offers some great tips about incorporating teasers, such as:

 How To Find Great Brain Teasers

 This is probably what you’re most interested in!
-I could list hundreds of resources here, but I’m just going to list some of the most useful ones related to math brain teasers.
+I could list hundreds of resources here, but I’m just going to list some of the most useful ones related to math.